 Emotionally immature people often have a so-called fixed mindset – the belief that all is set in stone.
 You’re born with certain intelligence, skills, and abilities, and that’s it; there’s nothing you can do to change that.
 It’s a term coined by Carol Dweck, Stanford psychologist and author of Mindset: The Psychology of Success.

 On the other hand, we have what Dweck calls a growth mindset.
 It means that you believe you can always grow as a person, become more competent, develop your skills, and adapt to new situations.
 This outlook on life allows you to build self-awareness, challenge your thinking and assumptions, and give yourself a chance to change and better yourself.

 To better control your emotions, build resilience and become emotionally mature, you need to dive into yourself and achieve a certain level of self-awareness.

 Try studying and examining your emotions, actions, habits, dreams, and past.
 Here are some questions to start you off:

 - What are your triggers – what elicits a strong emotional reaction from you?

-Fair warning: it’s not a pleasant process and can be pretty tiring.
+Fair warning: processing trauma can be unpleasant and emotionally draining.
 If you have experienced trauma, it’s good to work on your self-awareness in a safe environment with the help of a mental health professional.

 Learn empathy towards yourself and others